 This is also a really interesting question to me-Tecoh had some existing walls or ruins, right?
-There was it was going to be a place for people to be, or spend time something that you were building on.
+There was something that you were building on.
 You were building on the foundation?

 Yeah.
 Very little of it, though.

 And, obviously, you responded to that component of the site.
 There's an interesting question about the status of an artwork.
 Do you imagine it getting renovated again at some point?